ome/omero-documentation/omero/sysadmins/server-permissions.rst

       -  A PI as :term:`Group owner` and their student, as a :term:`Group member`, can access the student's data.
-A student might use this as somewhere to store all of their data and from here, the PI and/or student might decide which data could/should be copied into a more collaborative group where additional members would also be able to view the data.
+A student might use this to store all of their data and from here, the PI and/or student might decide which data could/should be moved into a more collaborative group where additional members would also be able to view the data.
       -  An institutional repository type structure where data are being archived, but not necessarily open for general viewing.

    **Read-only**
-      This group is the intermediate option that allows visibility of other users and their data, but minimal ability to annotate their data:
+      This group allows visibility of other users and their data, but minimal ability to annotate their data:

-      -  The :term:`Group owner` can control group members as above and can perform some annotations on the other group members data.
+      -  The :term:`Group owner` can control group members as above and can perform annotations on the other group members data.
       -  :term:`Group member` can see who other members are and view their data, but cannot annotate another members' data at all.